djk12587/Dijkstra-Algorithm-Graph/README.md

-Graphical representation of Dijkstra's Algorithm.
+This is a graphical representation of Dijkstra's Algorithm.

 ![Dijkstra's Algorithm playing multiple GIFs](https://github.com/djk12587/Dijkstra-Algorithm-Graph/blob/master/an_example.gif?raw=true)